Themekraft/BP-WC-Vendors/readme.txt

 == Changelog ==

 = 1.0.5 =
+* Add the price and add to cart button to the BuddyForms product list
+* Create redirect for the vendor store and form select to redirect to BuddyForms view.
+* Create new settings page table
+* Add new options to show hide vendor relevant links like visit_store_disabled, view_profile_disabled, sold_by_disabled, Disable Contact Vendor Link
+* Smaller improvements bug fixes and new options.

 = 1.0.4 =
 * Fixed a strange issue with wc vendors quick links.
 The coupons code was displayed as empty link if disabled.